 Helping you navigate through the first three months.

-• Breastfeeding support: New parents often have concerns about feeding their baby.
-Visit our breastfeeding section to learn more.
-If you have questions or difficulties, speak with a public health nurse or contact your local La Leche League.
+• Infant feeding support: Human milk is the best food for your baby.
+New parents often have concerns about feeding their baby.
+For support, speak with a health care provider, public health nurse, or your local La Leche League.
+Visit our breastfeeding/chestfeeding section to learn more.

-• Every sleep counts: To reduce the risk of Sudden Infant Death Syndrome (SIDS), always place your baby on their back for every sleep.
+• Every sleep counts: To reduce the risk of Sudden Unexpected Infant Death Syndrome (SUDS), always place your baby on their back for every sleep.
 Find safe sleep tips.

 • Family planning: If you would like to wait before having another baby, find out about your birth control options.
 Talk to your health care provider at your six week check-up about the best choice for you.